diorsman/pyqt-zk-inspector/README.md

 - Cross platform.
 Tested on Linux + mac
 - Keeps local history of your edits, so you can revert changes if they cause problems
+- Makes use of threads so the UI doesn't freeze when you connect and perform other actions

 ### Run